 Unchanged: As always, the current course "Adaptive" scenario is shown in blue.
 This scenario projects a continued slow decline of cases.
-In this scenario, Virginia will fall below 1,000 daily cases by October.
+In this scenario, Virginia will fall below 1,000 daily cases by October 9th.

-Both the "Adaptive-FallWinter" (orange) and "Adaptive-VariantX" (shown in green) scenarios project mild surges peaking at fewer than 3,000 daily cases in mid-January and December respectively.
+Both the "Adaptive-FallWinter" (orange) and "Adaptive-VariantX" (shown in green) scenarios project mild surges, peaking at around 2,500 daily cases in January, and 2,000 daily cases in December, respectively.

 The "Adaptive-VariantX-FallWinter" (red) combines both a hypothetical new variant with the seasonal forcing of Fall / Winter.
-The combination allows for a significant surge, peaking at almost 7,000 daily cases in mid-December before quickly declining.
+The combination allows for a significant surge, peaking at almost 6,000 daily cases in early-December before quickly declining.

 The "Adaptive-FallWinter-EarlyBooster" and "Adaptive-FallWinter-LateBooster" scenarios (dashed orange lines) show that even in the case of a Fall / Winter surge, a booster campaign can quickly tamp down cases.
-Models suggest such campaigns could reduce hospitalizations by 40%.
+Models suggest such campaigns could reduce hospitalizations by 50%.

-Date of Latest Model Run: August 10, 2022 Date of Next Model Run: August 24, 2022
+Date of Latest Model Run: August 24, 2022 Date of Next Model Run: September 7, 2022